adevinta/sbt-artifactory-settings/README.md

 `build.sbt`:

+As of version 0.4 this is an auto-plugin and the settings of this plugin will be automatically applied to every project in your `build.sbt`.

-This is where the project build is configured.
-You will need to enable the artifactory plugin in the project containing the Scala code for Spark like:
+Before version 0.4, you have to enable the artifactory plugin in every project that contains Scala code as follows:
 ```scala
 lazy val root = Project(id = "my-project", base = file("."))
   .enablePlugins(ArtifactorySettingsPlugin)